 For devices polled every 3 minutes, extract and check those with 66.6% -66.7% availability and zero bytes in and out.
 If required the report can be downloaded as a CSV.
 Find out more: reporting.

-This issue will present in Highlight in the following way after clicking on the Line Health chart:
+This issue will present in Highlight in the following way on the Line Availability chart:

 To troubleshoot non-responding devices, follow the same process as for new devices.

 Broadband issues are indicated on the Line Health chart rather than the Broadband Bandwidth chart.

 Consider the image below...

 The Broadband speed dropping below threshold (1) resulted in the Broadband chart remaining flagged as green (2) but caused an issue on the Line Health chart flagged as amber/red (3), even though there were no corresponding events when you click on the Line Health chart (4).